Ghost-Pacer/OpenGL-ES-Menu-Module/README.md

 #### UIElement

-The UIElement abstract/header class provides defines the functionality that every rendering UIKit element must implement.
+The UIElement abstract/header class defines the functionality that every rendering UIKit element must implement.
 By defining this set of common functionality, we unlock a desirable level of implementation simplicity.
 Many of the UIElement implementations in the UIKit feature nested arrays of other UIElements.
 By using such a structure, texture loading, vertex construction, and rendering take place in a single loop pass.
 The functions themselves are below:

 ```c++
 virtual bool LoadTextures(CPVRTString* const pErrorStr) = 0;